π€ Usage in CI

 The Sheriff CLI is composed of 2 packages:

-is invoked via the sheriff
+The @sherifforg/cli is invoked via the sheriff command.

-in your CI pipelines to ensure that the Sheriff configuration is always correct and up-to-date, but you can also integrate it into pre-commit hooks if thatβs your preference.
+It is advised to integrate @sherifforg/cli in your CI pipelines to ensure that the Sheriff configuration is always correct and up-to-date, but you can also integrate it into pre-commit hooks if thatβs your preference.

 Usageβ